Martin David Jenkins: Notable scholarship

-Jenkins premier scholarship, "A Socio-Psychological Study of Negro Children of Superior Intelligence," was among the first to focus on black children of superior intelligence.
+Jenkins premier scholarship, was his 1935 doctoral dissertation published in "A Socio-Psychological Study of Negro Children of Superior Intelligence," was among the first to focus on black children of superior intelligence.
 Jenkins researched black children of "superior intelligence" in grades 3-8 living in Chicago, Illinois.
 Jenkins findings contradicted prevailing intelligence research that suggested that black children of high intelligences were rare and instead asserted that highly intelligent black children existed at when they were given the opportunity for educational and cultural development.
 Jenkins work rejected the notion that blacks had a genetic predisposition for lower intelligences and, in fact, showed that intelligence levels among blacks were as high as they were among whites.
 Jenkins showed that being black was not a limiting factor for one's intelligence, as previous research had claimed.

 Working with his mentor Witty, Jenkins co-authored "The Case of 'B'—A Gifted Negro Girl," a descriptive case study that observed a nine-year-old girl from Chicago whose Stanford-Binet IQ score measured at 187.
 Jenkins and Witty described her developmental history, academic success, interests, friends and home life.
 They described "B" as a child who provided rapid responses to questions, made high-level associations, yet was not satisfied with her own performance.
 This study further provided the groundwork for research that examined blacks of significantly high intelligence.

 In 1939, Jenkins published "The Mental Ability of the American Negro," a systematic review article that rejected inter-race, or white and black comparison, analysis for understanding the intelligence capabilities of blacks.
 Jenkins showed that there is significant overlap between black and white intelligence tests and that intra-group differences were much larger than inter-group differences.
 This work highlighted that more blacks and whites shared intelligence test scored rather than the majority blacks scoring lower than whites.